surajchandarwal18/pro-first/README.md

 # pro-first
-this is demo for git and github class
+this is the demo for Git and GitHub class.